-Why doesn’t God use man to do His work of judgment in the last days; why must He incarnate and do it Himself?
+Why God does not use man to do His work of judgment in the last days, but becomes flesh and does it Himself

 Relevant Words of God:

 The work of judgment is God’s own work, so it must naturally be carried out by; it cannot be done by man in His stead.
 Because judgment is the use of the truth to conquer humankind, there is no question that God would still appear in the incarnate image to perform this work among man.
 That is to say, Christ of the last days shall use the truth to teach people across the world and make all truths known to them.
 This is God’s work of judgment.

 Excerpted from “Christ Does the Work of Judgment With the Truth” in